 Our Board recognizes the fact that transactions with related persons present a heightened risk of conflicts of interests and/or improper valuation (or the perception thereof).
-In November 2017, our Board adopted a written policy on related person transactions that establishes the policies and procedures for the review and approval or ratification of related person transactions.
+Our Board has adopted a written policy on related person transactions that establishes the policies and procedures for the review and approval or ratification of related person transactions.